Bubbly Pet

 8. Boston Terrier Rescue Greater Houston (BTRGH) – Massachusetts

 BTRGH is a group of volunteers located in the Houston area.
-They aim to rescue and rehome neglected, abandoned, surrendered, and abused Boston Terriers all over Louisiana, Texas, and in some areas of Mississippi.
+They aim to rescue and rehome neglected, abandoned, surrendered and abused Boston Terriers all over Louisiana, Texas, and some areas of Mississippi.

 Neglected and abused animals are becoming quite a big problem all over the country and the organization’s goal is aligned with changing all that.
 Reducing the number of cases is one of their main agendas.